- 1 Introduction

 - Urine – proteinurea may occur, and microscopic haematuria is nearly always present

-- PCR – rare – polymerase chain reaction – this is used in cases where a blood culture has not produced any growth, but IE is still highly suspected.
+- PCR – rare – polymerase chain reaction – this is used in cases where a blood culture has not produced any growth, but infective endocarditis is still highly suspected.
 It is a technique that can extract DNA and RNA from any tissue or blood sample.

 - Acute presentation – flucloxacillin, gentamycin